jarmo7566/Vitec-tehtava1FE/README.md

 Vitec-tehtava frontend

 Your README should include:
-•	How to run your application
+•	How to run your application:

   npm run dev
-•	Technology stack you used
+•	Technology stack you used:

   react + vite, tailwind
 •	Any assumptions you made
 •	Rough time spent
-•	Anything done using AI assistance
+•	Anything done using AI assistance:

   Visual Studio Code
-•	Anything not completed (and why)
+•	Anything not completed (and why):
   Updateing og User is not work